Non Provisional Patent Cost: Everything You Need to Know

 Also, a search might dictate the remainder of the patent application process or show that you likely won't be able to secure an appropriately broad patent claim.
 In this case, the inventor can save thousands of dollars by abandoning the patent project.

 If you need help filing a non-provisional patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.